Joseph Nissensohn: Later charges, trial, and sentence

 In late 2007, Nissensohn was granted parole, with a due release date on February 8, 2008.
 However, on January 29, the District Attorney's Office in El Dorado County, California, filed criminal charges against him for the murder of Kathy Graves.
 As a result, Nissensohn was moved to the Pierce County Jail to await extradition to California.
 Before this, a judge ordered that he must undergo a sexual predator commitment hearing.

 In October of that year, he was charged with two additional murders by the Monterey County Prosecutor's Office.
 These were the murders of 13-year-old Tammy Lynn Jarschke and 14-year-old Tanja Jones, who ran away on June 24, 1981, from a Seaside foster home.
 On September 9, 1981, a group of loggers discovered Jones' decomposing body in a forested area, having been tied to a tree with electrical wire.
 A search of the area led to the skeletal remains of Jarschke.

 In mid-2009, Nissensohn was extradited from Washington to California, and in February 2010, a preliminary hearing was held to determine whether there was sufficient evidence for him to stand trial.
 The prosecution's main evidence consisted of witness testimony provided by Nissensohn's best friend, Jesse Prieto, who claimed that both of them had picked the girls up in late 1981.
 According to Prieto, on June 25, after sharing alcoholic beverages and drugs, Nissensohn drove the girls to a wooded area where they were beaten, raped, and strangled.
 Nissensohn's lawyers asked for the case to be thrown out of court for lack of concrete evidence implicating their client, but after weeks of court hearings, Justice Suzanne Kingsbury ordered that a trial would be held in July.
 The Monterey and El Dorado County prosecutors filed a motion to consolidate the cases into one trial which, despite the objections of Nissensohn's attorneys, was granted.

 Trial and sentence

 Nissensohn's trial began in November 2013.
 The main evidence against him consisted of the witness testimonies of Prieto and his ex-wife Cheryl, and since both died prior to the trial's beginning, the prosecution provided the court with transcripts of their testimony.
 Nissensohn maintained his innocence in the Jarschke-Jones murders and claimed that his ex-wife had killed Graves while he was out to buy drugs.
 His attorneys demanded that Cheryl's testimony be invalidated, as they pointed out that she had given conflicting accounts on when and how Graves had been murdered.

 Despite the conflicting evidence and inconsistencies, Nissensohn was found guilty by jury verdict in late October 2013, and was subsequently sentenced to death on December 11, 2013.

 Status

-As of April 2023, Nissensohn remains on California's death row and is currently incarcerated at the San Quentin State Prison.
+As of June 2026, Nissensohn remains on California's death row and is currently incarcerated at the California Health Care Facility.